generalized-intelligence/GAAS/demo/case_study_1/readme.md

 python px4_mavros_run.py
 ```
 ## Set up the drone and the aircraft for the inspection
 1. First, build the aircraft storage background.
 We recommend purchasing background materials from the [Unreal Marketplace](https://www.unrealengine.com/marketplace/zh-CN/item/09dd36e13fdf4b1592a4a09db2ec995c).
-Purchasing and download must be done on Epic Games on Windows.
+Purchasing and download must be done with Epic Games on Windows.
 Then edit the background to your preference with the help of the [Unreal Documentation].(https://docs.unrealengine.com/en-US/index.html)。Due to IP restrictions, we cannot share our Project file with everyone.
 If you encountered problems with building the background, we welcome you to ask your questions at AirSim repo or Unreal Forum.

 ![Airplane Project](https://s2.ax1x.com/2019/08/21/mUESmQ.png)

 2. For the drone to fly without GPS, let's turn off GPS altogether.
 First, in PX4 SITL iris, change the `vision position fusion` in `EKF2_AID_MASK` to `8`.
 Then, edit the `(Firmware_Path)/posix-configs/SITL/init/ekf2/iris`  to change  `EKF2_AID_MASK` from 1 to 8.

 ![QGC](https://s2.ax1x.com/2019/08/21/mUEU7d.png)